mohammadroghani/mohammadroghani.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D. at Stanford University, where I am very fortunate to be advised by Amin Saberi.
-Before joining Stanford University, I received my B.Sc. in Computer Engineering from Sharif University of Technology.
-In the summer of 2022, I was an intern in the dynamic pricing team at Uber working on riders' surge pricing.
+I am a second year Ph.D. student at [Stanford University](https://www.stanford.edu/), where I am very fortunate to be advised by [Amin Saberi](https://web.stanford.edu/~saberi/).
+Before joining Stanford University, I received my B.Sc. in Computer Engineering from [Sharif University of Technology](https://en.sharif.edu/).
+In the summer of 2022, I was an intern in the **dynamic pricing** team at [Uber](https://www.uber.com/) working on riders' surge pricing.

-I am broadly interested in theoretical computer science.
-More specifically, I am working on designing fast algorithms for large-scale and evolving graph problems such as designing sublinear algorithms and dynamic algorithms.
+I am broadly interested in **theoretical computer science**.
+More specifically, I am working on designing algorithms for large-scale graph problems and graph problems in an uncertain environment which includes **sublinear algorithms**, **dynamic algorithms**, and **online algorithms**.

-A data-driven personal website
+Publications
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.